solidi/writing/48-how-to-make-it-to-the-frontpage-of-hacker-news.md

 **Learning***: My result was inconclusive.
 However, after I published, I tried an alternative keyboard.
 It improved my typing by 20 words per minute.
 The hardware made a difference.*

 When I discovered writing, it opened up a creative outlet, transforming my overthinking into a constructive habit.
 But writing isn't easy to do well.
-The blank page is open but constrained to my natural writing voice.
+The blank page is constrained to my natural writing voice.
 Most of all, it's easy to start but tough to continue.

 ## #3 [Observations on Test Driven Development](https://medium.freecodecamp.org/8-observations-on-test-driven-development-a9b5144f868) (2018) Placed [17th](http://news.ycombinator.com/item?id=17756835), 36hrs
 ![http://hnrankings.info/17756835/](images/48-04.gif)![](images/48-05.png)